skupperproject/skupper-website/input/start/index.md

 Use the `skupper status` command again to see if things have changed.
 If the connection is made, you should see the following output:

-<div class="code-block-label">Namespace 1</div>
+<div class="code-block-label">US East</div>

     $ skupper status
-    Namespace 'ns1' is ready.
+    Namespace 'us-east' is ready.
 It is connected to 1 other namespace.

-<div class="code-block-label">Namespace 2</div>
+<div class="code-block-label">EU North</div>

     $ skupper status
-    Namespace 'ns2' is ready.
+    Namespace 'eu-north' is ready.
 It is connected to 1 other namespace.

 ## Step 5: Expose your services

-You now have a network capable of multi-cluster communication, but no services are attached to it.
+You now have a Skupper network capable of multi-cluster communication, but no services are attached to it.
 This step uses the `kubectl annotate` command to make a Kubernetes service on one namespace available on all the connected namespaces.

     kubectl annotate <service> skupper.io/proxy=(http|tcp)